CodeSleeve/asset-pipeline/README.md

     http://<your laravel project>/assets/font/FontAwesome.otf

 This also means we can use route filters to protect our assets.
-(See [filtering][https://github.com/CodeSleeve/asset-pipeline/#filtering] section below).
+If that tickles your fancy, then see [filtering](#filtering) section below.